François Rémond: Life

 He became one of the best regarded of bronze gilders, carvers and casters of his time, producing work that was much in demand from the royal court.
 He undertook many commissions from the prominent marchand-mercier Dominique Daguerre.

-He created works in the Turkish style, then in vogue, for the royal family of Louis XVI of France (1754–1793).
+He created works in the Turkish style, then in vogue, for the royal family of Louis XVI (1754–1793).

 Rémond made urns, firedogs and candelabras.
 He worked with the bronze caster Pierre Gouthière on some of his larger works before 1788, when Gouthière went bankrupt.

 Both Rémond and Gouthière were known for their ability to create matt and burnished gilding.
 They would make elaborate gilt-bronze mounts for clocks, furniture or statuary that incorporated imaginary or rare creatures such as camels and ostriches.

 Rémond also made ornaments and figures for clockmakers and furniture mounts for ébénistes.

-He provided bronze ornamentation for the furniture-maker Jean Henri Riesener (1734-1806).
+He provided bronze ornamentation for the furniture-maker Jean Henri Riesener (1734–1806).

 In August 1774 the cabinet-maker David Roentgen, based in the town of Neuwied on the lower Rhine, met Rémond in Paris.
 This was to be the start of a long and productive relationship between the two men.